haani-niyaz/devops-journal/_posts/2018-05-10-what-does-the-kube-proxy-do.markdown

  - tutorial
 ---

-The following diagram illustrates the sequence of events and system components involved in routing traffic to Pod fronted by a Kubernetes Service.
+The following diagram illustrates the sequence of events and system components involved in routing traffic to a Pod fronted by a Kubernetes Service.

 ![How Does Kube Proxy Work](css/images/service-kube-proxy.png){:class="img-responsive"}